Feyerabend/vm/jvm2/README.md

   #20 = Utf8               (Ljava/lang/String;)V
 ```

-The hierachical structure of referenced (native) classes, methods and fields thus can
+The hierachical structure of some referenced (native) classes, methods and fields
-be illustrated as:
+thus can be illustrated as:

 ```
 java